p-disha/p-disha/README.md

-- 🔭 I’m currently working on a couple of **Machine learning, Deep Learning Projects**!
+- 🔭 I’m currently a Computer Science Graduate student at NYU.
+I deeply believes in the power of data driven software systems and how it has the potential to add immense value for a larger good and how it can completely transform a business.
+I try to extract value from messy data and develop softwares to drive automation.
+In addition to computing and AI, I'm interested in philosophy, sustainable energy, neuroscience and genetics.
-- 🌱 I’m currently learning **Deep Learning & Machine Learning Concepts**.
+- 🌱 I’m currently learning **Deep Learning & Machine Learning Concepts and working on a couple of projects on the same!**.
 - 👯 I’m looking to collaborate on **Data Science, Deep Learning, Machine Learning!
 - 🤔 I’m looking for **2020 Spring or Winter Co-op/ Internships and 2021 Full Time opportunities
 - 📫 How to reach me :  <a href="https://www.linkedin.com/in/dishapapneja"> <img src="https://media-exp1.licdn.com/dms/image/C4D0BAQGyOWvr4W0Pow/company-logo_200_200/0?e=2159024400&v=beta&t=itrwplyUUwPAVxqxN8THySQds9p401UaOtZIurSBVnA" width="30" height="30" ></a>  | [Mail](mailto:disha.papneja@nyu.edu)